uzair756/Technical-Assessment-MERN/user-auth-app/READMEE.md

 2. **Verify the Server is Running**

    - Ensure that the server has started correctly; you should see a message indicating that the server is running (e.g., "MongoDB connected").
-   - The server will be running at `http://localhost:3000` (or the port your server is configured to use).
+   - The server will be running at `http://localhost:3000` (replace your system ip with localhost so that the cors can work properly).

 ### Additional Notes

-- Make sure that your MongoDB instance is running before starting the server.
-- Update any environment-specific configurations if needed.
+- Replace all the ip in the project code with the ip of your own system